-Table 18 summarises the occurrences of morphological structures within the contributing catchment area up to a distance of 20 kilometres from the designated shellfish area.
-Map 28 illustrates this.
-Any impacts associated with barriers, which could include impacts on flow, sediment movement and fish migration, are likely to be localised.
+Table 18 summarises the occurrences of channelisation within the contributing catchment area up to a distance of 20 kilometres from the designated shellfish area.
+Map 29 illustrates this.
+Channelisation, if it occurs reasonably close to a shellfish area, can affect suspended sediment levels in the shellfish area while it is taking place.

-There is 1 artificial barrier to fish migration within the catchment but, because it does not occur in the vicinity of the shellfish area, it is unlikely to be affecting shellfish water quality in this shellfish area.
+There is extensive channelisation within the catchment but none of this activity occurs in close proximity to the shellfish area.
+Therefore, channelisation is unlikely to affect shellfish water quality in this shellfish area.